Skip to main content

 3. Messages with a mismatched conversationId will be discarded.

-Important: Always use the conversationId returned by yieldAudioData() when sending encoded motion messages.
-Mismatched IDs cause messages to be silently dropped.
+Important: Always use the conversationId returned by yieldAudioData() when sending motion data payloads.
+Mismatched IDs cause payloads to be silently dropped.

 Fallback Mechanism